arvados/lightning-server-legacy/experimental/abram/Documentation/CGF-Draft.md

       }

     }

+The `TileLibraryVersion` is an md5sum of the canonical tile library listing.

 The `CharMap` object maps character codes as they appear in the `ABV` elements to positions in the `TileMap` object.
 For example, if an 'E' is encountered, this maps to the 4th position in the `TileMap` array.